oracle-livelabs/partner-solutions/oke-px-workshop/provision-oke/provision-oke.md

-# Title of the Lab
+# Provision Oracle Container Engine for Kubernetes (OKE) Cluster

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+In this lab will create an Oracle Container Engine for Kubernetes (OKE) cluster.

-Estimated Time: -- minutes
+Estimated Time: 10 minutes

 ### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.